ThinYuWai/kube_with_localcluster/README.md

+This scenerio is that we create one control-plane and three worker node in local.
+The following is the step by step procedure.

+Before installing, we need to create the following folder and genearte ssh key for vagrant vm
 ```
 mkdir master node01 node02 node03
 ssh-keygen
+pwd
 ```

 Update SSH KEY path in VagrantFile and Run the following Command
 ```
+config.ssh.private_key_path = "xxxxxxxx" => Update this part with your private key path
 vagrant up
 vagrant status
 ```